Marine Engineering Technician (Mechanical)

 Working within the Marine Engineering Section, the successful candidate will be responsible for undertaking maintenance of machinery and hull systems in a fleet of small commercial craft (up to 36m), shore facilities and piers.
 In addition to skilled maintenance and machine shop work, the ME Technician will be required to supervise the work of other technical staff/contractors and serve as relief Ship’s Engineer in the PLA’s Salvage Craft.
 They will also be expected to impart their knowledge and experience onto junior and trainee staff.
 Candidates must be self-motivated and capable of undertaking manual lifting operations.

-- Be a skilled Marine/Industrial Mechanical Engineering Technician, with a HNC in a relevant engineering discipline or equivalent demonstrating a number of years of both theoretical and practical experience in fault diagnosis, maintenance and operation of the wide range of mechanical, electrical and control systems across the fleet of marine plant.
+- A Marine/Industrial Mechanical Engineering Technician, with an HNC in a relevant engineering discipline or equivaelent (to the satisfaction of the PLA), demonstrating both theoretical and practical experience in fault diagnosis, maintenance and operation of the wide range of mechanical, electrical and control systems across the fleet of marine plant

 - Good Toolroom/Fitting skills & experience

-- Diesel engine electronic control systems would be an advantage
+- Knowledge of diesel engine electronic control systems would be an advantage

-- Small vessel electrical systems at 12V & 24V dc (including starting & charging and general boat services etc.)
+- Basic knowledge of small vessel electrical systems at 12V & 24V dc (including starting & charging and general boat services etc.)

 Although normal hours of work are 35 per week on a day-work basis, there is a requirement for additional attendance outside this period and on occasion provide call out cover, in response to operational and emergency requirements.